Journaling: A Path to Self-Discovery

 notebook-and-calligraphy-pen

 I’ve put together a list of thought-provoking journal prompts to get you going.
-When starting out with how to start your self improvement journey, these questions can be truly revealing.
+When starting out with how to start your journaling for self improvement journey, these questions can be truly revealing.
 Take a look and give it a go.
 To make it easier I’ve kept the list short.
 That way you can think them over clearly and really sort through them in your mind.
 Also, let me know in the comments below how you found the journaling process.

 Here goes: